ZcashFoundation/zebra/book/src/dev/rfcs/0005-state-updates.md

 limit.
 To simplify our implementation, we split the representation of the state data at the finality boundary provided by the reorg limit.

-State data from blocks *above* the reorg limit is stored in-memory using immutable data structures from the `im` crate.
-State data from blocks *below* the reorg limit is stored persistently using `sled`.
-This allows a simplification of our state handling, because only final data is persistent.
+State data from blocks *above* the reorg limit (*non-finalized state*) is stored in-memory using immutable data structures from the `im` crate.
+State data from blocks *below* the reorg limit (*finalized state*) is stored persistently using `sled`.
+This allows a simplification of our state handling, because only finalized data is persistent.

 We choose `im` because it provides best-in-class manipulation of persistent data structures.
 We choose `sled` because of its ease of integration and API